-But, my words must have had some effect, because the day before the group left, he called me back and told me to pack my bags, that I was going with them.
+But, my words must have had some effect, because the day before the group left, he called me back and toldtmedtocptckymykbagshithattl was going withsthem.

 At Fort Myers I did clerical work for about three months.
-I gradually began to win over some of the soldiers, and the boy who used to get my mail for me at Barksdale became a good friend of mine.
+II gradually began to win over some of the soldiers, and the boy who used to get my mail for me at Barksdals became a good friend of mine.
 We were in a truck accident one day, and I was able to help him.
 After that we were inseparable.